Top 5 safe countries in Africa for sole female travelers

 Why travel to Zambia?

 One of the most important issues when traveling to distant lands is the vaccine.
 There are certain vaccinations for those who travel to Africa, the use of which are considered important.
-For example, against for diphtheria, tetanus, hot cough, and polio.
+For example, against diphtheria, tetanus, hot cough, and polio.
 However, these types of vaccinations generally can vary depending on the country of destination, the vehicles you use, the sanitation conditions, and the length of stay.
-You should have received these vaccinations at least 1 month before your journey to ensure that the immunity is ready.
+You should have received these vaccinations for Africa at least 1 month before your journey to ensure that the immunity is ready.

 Travelers who like a real adventure and Africa will undoubtedly demand more and will turn their attention to dangerous countries.
 But for this, you need to be an experienced traveler.
 If you still have not had enough time to explore and learn, it is advisable to always take precautions and choose safe places, so you can enjoy the journey and return home safe and sound.
 Anyway, I wish you healthy and fun trips!